 Rugged, historic and full of local charm, St. George is Staten Island's gateway neighborhood, greeting passengers who disembark from the Staten Island Ferry—some 70,000 every day.
-Major developments are planned for the waterfront area, including an outlet mall and the Staten Island Wheel, a 630-foot tall Ferris wheel that will offer views of New York harbor.
-But even without these additions, St. George is primed for exploration: discover cultural attractions, casual restaurants, nautical history and Victorian architecture—all accessible via a free boat ride that every visitor should experience.
+On shore, visitors will find that St. George is primed for exploration.
+Discover cultural attractions, casual restaurants, nautical history and Victorian architecture—all accessible via a free boat ride that every visitor should experience.

 How to Get There